 A freshwater fish local to the inland and coastal waters of Canada and North America, walleye is a relative of Europe’s zander.
-Its body is similar to the shape of a torpedo covered in two shades: dark olive in the upper portion and golden yellow at the bottom part.
+The definitive guide to walleye fishing for beginners is that the body is similar to the shape of a torpedo covered in two shades: dark olive in the upper portion and golden yellow at the bottom part.
 Aside from that, it is decorated with brassy spots on each side of the body as well.

 When it comes to size and weight, the standard size of a large yellow pike is 25 inches only.
 However, depending on the location and the environment, it can grow for up to 35 inches.
 Their average weight, on the one hand, ranges from 1 to 2 pounds— although it could sometimes exceed for up to 10 pounds.